 Common causes of tinnitus include:

-In order to find out the root cause of your tinnitus, we will conduct a complete medical history, as well as a complete examination.
+In order to find out the root cause of your tinnitus, we request your complete medical history and conduct a comprehensive hearing evaluation.

 What Treatments are Available?